alvarosf07/PyFinPO/docs/IntroPortfolioOptimization.md

 As consequence, many solutions have been proposed in research to improve the resolution and applicability of Portfolio Selection Problem.
 One of the main objectives of this library is to provide a base framework that serves as foundation on top of which we can build proprietary models that can improve the capabilities of Mean-Variance theory and related well-studied approaches to Portfolio Optimization.

-For a complete introduction to porftolio optimization, including the main areas of the problem and references to other publications and sources that cover each of them in more detail, please see my [article publication](https://link.springer.com/chapter/10.1007/978-3-031-74186-9_21) [10].
+For a more in-depth introduction to porftolio optimization, including the main areas of the problem and references to other publications and sources that cover each area in more detail, please see my [article publication](https://link.springer.com/chapter/10.1007/978-3-031-74186-9_21) [10].

 </br>